Can Police Stop You for Open Carry in Salt Lake City?

 Open carry is not permitted on the campus of a K-12 school.
 It is also not permitted in places of worship or private residences that have indicated they do not wish guns to be brought onto their premises.
 A private employer is also allowed to create regulations that prevent employees from carrying a weapon into the workplace.
 While employees can be subject to work-related sanctions or even termination for violating this policy, they cannot be subject to criminal sanctions.
 Furthermore, employers cannot prevent employees from keeping a loaded gun in their private vehicle in the parking lot.

 Concealed Carry Permits in Salt Lake City

 Anyone over the age of 21 in Utah who does not fall on one of the restricted persons lists is permitted to be issued a concealed carry permit by the state.
 To be issued such a permit, you must undergo a criminal background check and take a gun safety course approved by the state.
 If you are between 18-20 years old, you can be issued a provisional concealed carry permit.

 A concealed carry permit allows you to carry a gun in public in a concealed way, such as in a leg holster underneath your jeans or in your backpack.
 The gun may be loaded or unloaded.
 In addition, a concealed carry permit allows you to openly carry a loaded weapon in public.
-This permit does not apply to properties controlled by the federal government such as airports, or to state-restricted areas like places of worship who have indicated they do not wish to have guns on their property.
+This permit does not apply to properties controlled by the federal government such as airports, or to state-restricted areas like places of worship that have indicated they do not wish to have guns on their property.
 It does apply to bars, but if you are intoxicated, under Utah law you may not carry a firearm.
 Intoxication is defined under state law as having a blood alcohol content (BAC) of .05% or more.

 If You are Facing Criminal Issues Related to Possession of a Firearm, Call Our Experienced Salt Lake City Attorneys Today